-DISPOSAL: For the safety of others and the environment, patients are encouraged to take advantage of drug take-back programs and safe drop sites.
+DISPOSAL: For the safety of others and the environment, patients are encouraged to take advantage of drug take-back programs and safe drop sites, which are available on the Massachusetts Prescription Dropbox Location website.
 When these programs are not accessible, other secondary methods including flushing the medication down the toilet should be considered.